byuflowlab/undergrad-onboarding/497R/README.md

 ### Homework 3 (3 Weeks)

 #### Writing
- - Correctly formatted (automated) bibliography is present with in-text citations.
+ - Deeper level discussion.

 #### Code
- - Runfile scripts are comprehensive and allow graduate student mentor to obtain results included in paper 3 without modification or adjustment.
+ - Runfile scripts are comprehensive and allow graduate student mentor to obtain results included in HW 3 without modification or adjustment.
+ - Code style has improved.

 ---